nextstrain/auspice/docs-src/docs/narratives/introduction.md

 Narratives are easier to understand with examples:

-We've been looking into West Nile Virus (WNV) spread throughout North America and used auspice to visualise the spread of the virus from east to west over a 20 year period.
+We've been looking into West Nile Virus (WNV) spread throughout North America and used Auspice to visualise the spread of the virus from east to west over a 20 year period.
-To communicate these results, we constructed a narrative to walk people through this, which we suggest you go take a look at to grasp the power of narratives
+To communicate these results, we constructed a narrative to walk people through this, which we suggest taking a look at to grasp the power of narratives.

 > _Click the link 👇 and explore the content by scrolling the text in the left hand panel (or click on the arrows)._